Sport in Lebanon

-Because of Lebanon's unique geography, both summer and winter sports thrive in the country.
-In fact, during autumn and spring it is sometimes possible to engage in both activities on the same day; for example, skiing in the morning and swimming in the afternoon.
+Because of Lebanon's geography, both summer and winter sports are engaged in in the country.
+During autumn and spring it is sometimes possible to engage in both activities on the same day; for example, skiing in the morning and swimming in the afternoon.

 Lebanon hosted the Asian Cup in 2000 and the Pan-Arab Games in 1957 and again in 1997.
-In December 2011, Lebanon gained acceptance to host the 13th Pan-Arab Games in 2015.
+Lebanon gained acceptance to host the 13th Pan-Arab Games in 2015.
 Although the Asian Winter Games were under consideration to be held in Lebanon in 2009, they ultimately did not take place.
 However, Lebanon did host Les Jeux de la Francophonie in 2009.

 Autosports

 Rally

-Rally of Lebanon, which is organized by the Automobile et Touring Club du Liban (ATCL), has been a popular sport in Lebanon since the late 1960s.
-It is the only tarmac rally of the MERC.
+Rally of Lebanon, which is organized by the Automobile et Touring Club du Liban (ATCL), has been a sport in Lebanon since the late 1960s.

 Grand Prix

-In 2001, Solidere revealed plans to build a racing circuit in the Beirut Central District in a bid to stage Formula One races in Lebanon.
-The plan was to make the Beirut Formula One the only in-city Grand Prix outside Monaco.
-The plans never saw fruition.
+In 2001, Solidere planned to build a racing circuit in the Beirut Central District in a bid to stage Formula One races in Lebanon.
+The plan never saw fruition.
 However, Lebanon entered the world of international motor sport in 2004 with the formation of the Lebanese A1 Grand Prix team that included driver Basil Shaaban, making Lebanon the first Arab nation to participate in the World Cup of Motorsport.

 Athletics

 Jogging

-Jogging is a popular sport, especially in the capital along the Corniche Beirut, in the Horsh Beirut and the Shoreline Walk in Beirut Central District.
-Outside Beirut, jogging is practiced at the Marina Joseph Khoury in Dbayeh and along the corniches of Tripoli, Tyre and Sidon.
+Jogging is popular in parts of the capital.

 Marathons

-The Beirut International Marathon (BIM) has been an annual, international event since 2003.
-It is held every fall, drawing top runners from Lebanon and abroad.
-Shorter races are also held for youth and less serious competitors.
-Race day is promoted as a fun, family event, and it has become a tradition for many to participate in costumes or outlandish clothing.
+The Beirut International Marathon (BIM) has been an annual event since 2003.

 Bodybuilding

-Bodybuilding is a popular sport in Lebanon.
-Bodybuilders like George Farah, Samir Bannout, Fouad Abiad and Mohammad Bannout, won international competitions.
-Edward Michel Kaouk was another Lebanese bodybuilder who won the Championship of Arabs and the Middles East in 1979, the Paris Amateur Bodybuilding Championship in 1980, and the World Amateur Bodybuilding Championship the same year.
-Malih Alaywan, IFBB Patron and once IFBB's vice president for the Middle East and, is credited with creating support for bodybuilding in Lebanon and the Arab world.
+Bodybuilding is a sport in Lebanon.
+Bodybuilders like Samir Bannout, Fouad Abiad and Mohammad Bannout won international competitions.

-Combat Sports
+Combat sports

 Greco-Roman wrestling

 Khalil Taha was a bronze medal winner in the 1952 Helsinki Olympics in Greco-Roman wrestling, while Zakaria Chihab won the silver.
 In 1980, Hassan Bechara won the bronze medal at the 1980 Summer Olympics in Moscow.

 Martial arts

-Martial arts are also popular combat sports in Lebanon.
+Martial arts are also combat sports in Lebanon.